Australian Embassy

 About the Position

-The key responsibilities of this position include, but are not limited to:
+The key responsibilities for this position include, but are not limited to:

 Qualifications/Experience